aljawaid/TemplateManager/README.md

 - Show total number of comments created
 - Saved comment templates can be quickly copied from each task
 - Global templates are shown in each task above the comments section
+- Shows the template notes to end users in a tooltip

 **Revised Project Sidebar**
 - Replaced the default code to extend the functionality of the project sidebar menu